COVID-19 Impact on Fleet Marines

 Due to OPSEC concerns, the Pentagon has ordered military bases to stop releasing specific Covid-19 numbers.

 Defense Secretary Mark Esper said last week, "What we want to do is give you aggregated numbers.
 But we're not going to disaggregate numbers because it could reveal information about where we may be affected at a higher rate than maybe some other places."
 As of Monday March 30, 569 active-duty service members, 220 civilian personnel, 190 family members, and 64 contractors have tested positive for Covid-19.
+For more information on the order from the Pentagon, click here.

 From US Marine Corps